University Jazz Ensembles

-You will be asked to play a short prepared piece (preferably in the jazz idiom) and sight read.
+You will be asked to play a short prepared piece (preferably in the jazz repertoire) and sight read.
 Improvisation is optional, audio equipment will be provided if you wish to bring a play-along CD.

 Pianists, guitarists and bassists should be able to read chord charts.
 Drummers will be asked to play several different grooves including: fast and medium swing, ballad tempo (with brushes), Latin grooves, jazz waltz, funk, etc. Emphasis is on good time and a strong sense of swing.
 Amplifiers and a drum kit will be provided.
 Bring your own patch cords/wires and sticks and brushes.

-Jazz Audition Placement Policies
+Audition Placement Policies

-Placement in ensembles is based on the student's ability and experience, the needs of the ensembles, and, when possible, student preference.
+Placement in jazz ensembles is based on the student's ability and experience, the needs of the ensembles, and, when possible, student preference.
 Co-enrollment in MU124 (University Jazz Ensemble) is required of participants in jazz combos unless no positions on their instruments are available in that group.